eliswanson-db/dbx_agentbricks_pdf_profiler/README.md

 ## Troubleshooting

-### Common Issues

 1. **Permission Errors**
-   - Ensure Databricks cluster has access to Unity Catalog volumes
+   - Ensure user or SPN has access to volumes and tables
+   - Check that dest schema, checkpoint volume, and destination volume + subfolder are either created or the user has permissions to create.
    - Check volume permissions for read/write access

 2. **File Not Found Errors**
    - Verify PDF files exist in source volume
-   - Check path formatting (dbfs: vs /dbfs)

 3. **OOM Errors**
-   - Reduce `maxFilesPerTrigger`
+   - Reduce `maxFilesPerTrigger` to process smaller batches
-   - Use cluster with more memory
+   - Use cluster with more memory - driver or workers depending on where error is appearing
-   - Consider processing smaller batches

 4. **Streaming Query Stuck**
-   - Check for corrupted checkpoint directory
-   - Create new checkpoint location
-   - Monitor cluster resource utilization
+   - Reset checkpoints (will re-ingest everything so use with caution)